 Joy of Learning Program @ GIGGLES Play House

-It is a child-centered and relationship-based program incorporating The Son-Rise Principles.
-Individualised programme is planned according to the child’s interests and needs.
+It is a child-centred and relationship-based program incorporating The Son-Rise Principles.
+An individualised programme is planned according to the child’s interests and needs.
 Joy of Learning Program works with children to

 – Build their social interactions